pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/GettingStarted.md

 }
 ```

-But in tests we can use a mock dependency that immediately returns a deterministic, predictable
+But 'i tests we use a mock dependency that immediately returns a deterministic, predictable
 fact:

 ```swift